 On a larger scale, Mayo Clinic contributes to the field of metabolomics by serving as a research core for large metabolomics-related studies funded by the National Institutes of Health (NIH).
 “Mayo has shown real leadership in this field for decades and I think the NIH recognizes that,” says Devin Oglesbee, Ph.D., Co-Director of the Mayo Clinic Biochemical Genetics Laboratory.
-In 2013, the NIH awarded Mayo funding to serve as one of six Regional Comprehensive Metabolomics Resource Cores.
+In 2013, the NIH awarded Mayo funding to serve as one of six Regional Comprehensive Metabolomics Resource Cores (PDF).
 In this role, Mayo provides instrumentation, support and training for investigators throughout the United States.

 New Research Core for Undiagnosed Diseases Network